lifting-bits/patchestry/docs/README.md

 application.
 Following the same principle, Patchestry introduces contracts in C-like DSL.
 These contracts serve as constraints guiding both decompilation and recompilation, and they must hold at all relevant steps of each process.

+## Decompilation Workflow

+Patchestry’s technical approach is designed to enable the following seven-step workflow:

+1. A developer is tasked with patching a vulnerability in a program binary running on a device.
+How the user acquires a copy of the binary (e.g. downloaded from a vendor’s website, extracted from a network capture, extracted directly from a device over serial port or JTAG, etc.) is not part of the project.

+2. The developer loads the binary into the open-source Ghidra interactive decompiler.
+Developers will be enabled to leverage Ghidra’s features and plugins to locate the function(s) to patch, though previous binary analysis expertise is not required.
+We anticipate that developers will apply tools such as BinDiff or BSim, rely on symbol names or debug information, or apply reverse engineering techniques.

+The Patchestry workflow includes Ghidra because it is open-source and actively maintained by the National Security Agency and because it supports a wide variety of binary file formats (ELF, COFF, PE, etc.) and machine code languages used by medical devices.
+Ghidra also implements a battery of heuristics that act as good first guesses as to the locations and references between functions and data in the binary.
+Although perfect identification/recovery of functions, data, and data types in a binary is intractable, the value of interactivity in Ghidra is that the human developer can fix incorrect conclusions drawn by the decompiler’s heuristics.

+There are two reasons why Patchestry’s workflow does not allow the developer to modify Ghidra’s decompilation output and then re-compile that into a patchable representation.
+First, Ghidra’s decompilation is not guaranteed to be syntactically correct or compilable.
+This can be mitigated through developer effort; however, the level of effort increases with the complexity of and number of references in the target function(s).
+Second, Ghidra’s heuristic decompilation pipeline has been proven to be unfaithful with respect to the execution semantics of the machine code.
+In the worst case, this could result in a developer inadvertently introducing new vulnerabilities into the program during the patching process.

+Despite Ghidra’s decompilation not being precise enough for recompilation, our experience from AMP tells us that Ghidra’s decompilation is good enough to be a productivity multiplier for developers trying to locate functions that need patching.

+Moreover, the modular design of Patchestry affords the flexibility to seamlessly integrate more formally rigorous decompilers and their representations in the future, as their capabilities align with our technical requirements.
+Currently, the majority of existing tools are predominantly of a research-oriented nature, often concentrating on x86 architecture or even just its subset, which is not sufficient for the diverse nature of software.

+3. After locating the relevant function(s) in Ghidra, the Patchestry plugin will present the developer with an editable decompilation of the target function(s).
+Patchestry’s decompilations will be sound and precise with respect to the available information in Ghidra’s analysis database.
+Regardless of how small the patch size could be, Patchestry will always formulate the problem at the function granularity.
+There are theoretical and pragmatic reasons why Patchestry’s minimum patch recompilation granularity is function-at-a-time.

+From a theoretical standpoint, function granularity patches enable Patchestry to leverage stronger guarantees about the application binary interface (ABI).
+It is only at the entry and exit points of a compiled function that higher-level, human-readable types can be reliably mapped to low level machine locations (registers, memory).

+Patchestry leverages the open-source Clang compiler, which can already target relevant platforms.
+A restriction in compilers like Clang that nonetheless favors our approach is that functions are the smallest compilable unit of code.
+Our task in Patchestry is thus to convert code for recompilation into LLVM IR functions, which Clang can convert to machine code.

+4. The developer edits the decompiled function(s), enacting the necessary changes to patch the vulnerability in the decompiled code.
+Patchestry’s highest level decompiled code (C-like) will look approximately similar, regardless of the platform/architecture of the medical device software.
+This will help improve developer productivity.
+Moreover, the meta-patch library will allow the developer to automate the patching process.

+At this stage, the binary-level patch has not yet been formulated.
+What particular changes are needed to patch a given vulnerability are beyond the scope of the project and require an external tool.
+Patchestry will, however, provide a library of “patch intrinsics” such as “add bounds check.”
+These will be formulated as templates of meta-patches.

+A developer can make near arbitrary changes within the body of the decompiled code (e.g. add, remove or replace its portions).
+Although Patchestry aims to provide verifiable guarantees about feature- and bug-compatibility of its decompilation with respect to the Ghidra database, absent contracts or specifications about the intended behavior of the code, Patchestry cannot make guarantees about the correctness of the edited decompilation.
+That is, Patchestry cannot prevent a developer from introducing new flaws into the binary, nor can it guarantee that a patch comprehensively fixes the root cause of the vulnerability.

+To mitigate the problem of developer- or decompiler-introduced emergent behaviors, Patchestry will allow developers to leverage model- and contract-based software verification techniques.
+These techniques are normally challenging to apply to lifting/decompilation due to a lack of end-to-end visibility into the lifting process; usually the techniques only apply at the very last stage, on the decompiled/lifted result.
+However, Patchestry’s approach to decompilation is multi-level: decompilation progresses through a stage of increasingly high-level IRs.
+By taking a multi-level approach, Patchestry can instrument contracts at various stages of the process.

+5. Verification of contracts.
+To ensure the reliability of patched code along with associated contracts, Patchestry offers a toolset for generating output compatible with both static and dynamic analysis tools.
+The optimal choice for this purpose is LLVM IR, given its verification confirms the fulfillment of contracts before its compilation.
+Patchestry allows for easy integration of LLVM-based analysis tools such as KLEE or SeaHorn, automating the verification process.

+6. Patchestry formulates the patch by compiling developer-edited decompiled function(s), and packages the patch for use by a binary patching tool.
+Patchestry will utilize a pre-existing tool, such as Patcherex or OFRAK, to enact the patch process, creating a new version of the binary.

+7. Finally, the developer will load the new version of the binary onto the device.
+How the developer loads the new version of the binary is not part of the project.